-In order to build core strength, you need to work on a wide variety of muscles from your shoulders to your hips.
+To build core strength, you need to work on a wide variety of muscles, from your shoulders to your hips.

-A flexible and athletic core will help you in any sport, in your fitness routines, and in your everyday life.
+A flexible and athletic core will help you in any sport, in your fitness routines, and your everyday life.

 Best Core Strength Workout For Beginners

 The Plank: The Harmless Abs Builder

 The plank is a very efficient core strengthening exercise that will efficiently reinforce your abs.
-One of the best isometric core exercises, the plank is perfect for all levels, from beginners to experts who want to work on deep core muscles, enhance their posture, as well as their balance.
+One of the best isometric core exercises, the plank is perfect for all levels, from beginners to experts who want to work on deep core muscles, enhance their posture and balance.

 - Step 1: Place your forearms on the ground and your elbows right below your shoulders.
 Both of your arms need to be aligned, and your hands facing forward.